hilmanski/twitnest/README.md

+## Next step

-## Landing page
+- Landing page
-- Elegant and modern design
     - clear feature
-- make unncessary step (click for ex) becaome automatically
     - list all benefits
-- list bad if only tweet (not ur platform) // no control // no nice home // no ads // etc...
+    - list bad if only rely on twitter (not ur platform) // no control // no nice home // no ads // etc...

-## Next step

 - Add SEO in single page (title and snippet next/head)
 - Render Media (check video)